liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-guestbooks-screenlet/03-creating-server-calls.markdown

     }

-In the constructors, the first argument is `targetScreenletId`.
+The first argument to the constructors is `targetScreenletId`.
 The `targetScreenletId` makes sure events are aimed at the correct Screenlet.
 The second argument to each constructor indicates the constructor's purpose.
 The Screenlet uses `GetGuestbooksEvent(int targetScreenletId, Exception e)` when the